petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v0.18.0-sprint/process.md

 ```

 ### Cancel Process
 Cancel the process.
 Only Process with status `InProgress` can be canceled.
 The method returns with `HTTP/1.1 202 ACCEPTED` because it can take time to cancel a process.
+After it's accepted, the status of the process will be `Cancelling`.
 You have to check periodically that whether the process status is already `Canceled`.

 *Example REQUEST*
 > [POST /api/Processes/`GUID`](#operation--api-Processes-Cancel-post)